knoepdan/CyberSecRappi/12_Android/AndroidAndSecurity.md

 - Malware as a Service (MaaS)
     - Cybercriminals offer malware related services (like customizable software, credit card infos etc.)
     - quite common for Android
+- a rooted android device
+    - In the Android ecosystem, since the platform is based upon Linux permissions and file-system ownership, rooting means gaining “superuser” access.